Chelsea Road and Rickertt Road intersection upgrade and Wakerley Bikeway project - Ransome

 About the project

 The Chelsea Road and Rickertt Road intersection upgrade is part of Council’s commitment to improving safety and access across the city.
 This is through a network-wide focus on traffic improvements to meet current and future traffic volumes throughout Brisbane’s road network.

-The Wakerley Bikeway project will provide a new shared path to complete the connection from the intersection of Green Camp Road and Rickertt Road to the intersection of Chelsea Road and Rickertt Road.
+The Wakerley Bikeway project provides a new shared path to complete the connection from the intersection of Green Camp Road and Rickertt Road to the intersection of Chelsea Road and Rickertt Road.

-This much needed connection will improve connectivity for active transport users by providing a link to the Moreton Bay Cycleway, local Bayside Parklands and other cycling networks in the area.
+This much needed connection improves connectivity for active transport users by providing a link to the Moreton Bay Cycleway, local Bayside Parklands and other cycling networks in the area.

-The Chelsea Road and Rickertt Road intersection upgrade is jointly funded by Brisbane City Council as part of the Better Roads for Brisbane program, and the Australian Government as part of the Urban Congestion Fund.
+The Chelsea Road and Rickertt Road intersection upgrade was jointly funded by Brisbane City Council as part of the Better Roads for Brisbane program, and the Australian Government as part of the Urban Congestion Fund.

-The project forms part of a joint $500 million commitment to deliver congestion-busting projects and safety improvements across Brisbane.
+The project formed part of a joint $500 million commitment to deliver congestion-busting projects and safety improvements across Brisbane.

-The Wakerley Bikeway is funded by Brisbane City Council as one of its Major Bikeway Projects to create more cycling and walking opportunities.
+The Wakerley Bikeway was funded by Brisbane City Council as one of its Major Bikeway Projects to create more cycling and walking opportunities.